Maximising your social media ROI: tips for food and wellness brands

 Food styling isn’t just about making things look pretty — it’s about maintaining visual integrity for the duration of a shoot.
 My chemistry background lets me apply specific techniques to extend the shelf life of styled dishes.
 For example:

-• Stabilising whipped cream with a bit of cornstarch or cream of tartar to prevent separation.
+• Stabilising whipped cream with a bit of cornstarch or gelatin to prevent separation.

 • Keeping herbs fresh by spraying them with cold water mixed with a touch of glycerin to slow down wilting.